Thursday, September 19, 2024

 Stevenson II was Governor of Illinois from 1949 to 1953, ran twice for President as the Democratic National Candidate in 1952 and 1956, and served as Ambassador to the United Nations during the Kennedy administration from 1961 to 1965.

-Though he lost both presidential campaigns to Dwight D. Eisenhower, it was Stevenson's ideas that are his real lasting legacy.
+Though he lost both presidential elections to Dwight D. Eisenhower, it was Stevenson's ideas that are his real lasting legacy.
 His importance lay in his efforts to raise the level of the public's awareness about the nature of the world, America's place in it, and what the future was likely to hold.

 Top: an assortment of campaign buttons.
 Bottom: our guide showing us the memorabilia in the study.